swooletw/laravel-swoole/README.md

 Transfer/sec:      1.55MB
 ```

-## Notices

-1. Please reload or restart the swoole_http_server after released your code.
-Because the Laravel program will be kept in memory after the swoole_http_server started.
-That's why the swoole_http_server has high performance.
-2. Never use `dd()`, `exit()` or `die()` function to print your debug message.
-It will terminate your swoole worker unexpectedly.
-3. You should have basic knowledge about multi-process programming and swoole.
-If you still write your code with traditional php concept, your app might have unexpected bugs.

 ## Lifecycle

 > This is a rough description of the lifecycle in Swoole and Laravel.
 It may be helpful for you to know more about how this pakcage launches your Laravel application with swoole server.